G. Love & Special Sauce: History

 In summer 2005, the band featured in an advertisement for the launch of Coca-Cola Zero, featuring the group's own unique version of the noted Coca-Cola advertising song "I'd Like to Teach the World to Sing".
 On June 24, 2008, Superhero Brother was released.
 On January 15, 2009, G. Love announced on the band's website that bassist Jimi "Jazz" Prescott is no longer a member of the band.
-On January 21, 2014, G. Love posted a release containing the announcement of the album Sugar, and stating that Jimi Prescott had returned to the band.
-In 2014 Cadillac released a commercial featuring "Come Up Man".
+On January 21, 2014, G. Love posted a release containing the announcement of the album Sugar and stating that Jimi Prescott had returned to the band.
+In 2014, automobile manufacturer Cadillac released a commercial featuring "Come Up Man".

 Solo albums

 G. Love has released four solo albums.
 His first, The Hustle, was the first G. Love release under Jack Johnson's Brushfire Records banner.
 Johnson had been a guest on the Special Sauce album Philadelphonic.
 G. Love performed a series of shows in 2004 with Jack Johnson and fellow Brushfire Records artist Donavon Frankenreiter, and the trio also found time to issue a live EP.
 His solo albums include: